 decorators.

-Table of Content
+Table of Contents

 What is Angular Injector

-The Injector looks for the dependency in the Angular Providers using the token.
+The Injector looks for the dependency in the Angular Providers using the Injection token.
 The Angular Providers array returns the Provider, which contains the information about how to create the instance of the dependency.
-The Injector creates the instance and injects it into Component or service.
+The Injector creates the instance and injects it into the Component or service.

 When is Angular Injector is created

-Angular root module loads the AppComponent
+Angular Root Module loads the AppComponent

 The Root Component contains all other components.
 Angular App will create child components under the Root Component.
 All these child component can have their own child components creating a tree of components.
-The Angular Injector is also created for all those components creating a Injector tree closely mimicking the component tree.
+The Angular also creates an Injector for all those components creating an Injector tree closely mimicking the component tree.
+These Injectors become part of the ElementInjector

 The Every Injector gets its own copy of Providers.